 In the spring and summer months, we often pair it with fruit fillings as in our White Chocolate Raspberry Cake recipe– and so we’re thrilled to have another excuse to make it in the winter months!

 How to Make a White Chocolate Peppermint Cake

 - Prepare your white chocolate peppermint cake layers according to recipe instructions.
 We decided to divide our batter between three 8 inch cake pans instead of two so that we could have more filling in every slice.
 However, you could also divide the batter between two pans for thicker cake layers.

 This White Chocolate Peppermint Cake recipe is exactly like our White Chocolate Cake recipe, only with additional peppermint extract added.
-We used 1/2 teaspoon of peppermint extract for just a hint of peppermint flavor in the cake itself.
 The frosting brings in additional peppermint flavor also!